 When Orobelle's life comes under threat, she goes crossing the boundaries between the universes in search of them.
 All at once they find themselves pulled into a dooming plot that will soon drag every world into its event horizon.

-General content warning: Themes of war, colonialism, military occupation and death feature frequently in this story and are described in detail.
+Content warning: Themes of war, colonialism, military occupation, death, existentialism, emotional manipulation and parental abuse feature prominently in this story and are described in detail.
 Various other sensitive themes are present in individual chapters, which will be noted at the starts of the respective chapters.
 Click here for a full content warning list.

 Story Map: While the official publication order is a suitable reading order, there are many interspersed story "routes"—you can read in story route order using the story map.